5 Winter Carbon Monoxide Safety Tips

 5. Install and test your carbon monoxide alarms

 Your first line of defense against a CO emergency is early detection.
 Make sure to install CO alarms on every level of the home and in every bedroom.
-It is important to regularly test your alarms and replace them every 5 to 7 years.
+It is important to regularly test your detectors and replace them every 5 to 7 years.
 Keep your home and family safe this winter season by following these 5 simple carbon monoxide safety tips.